 James E. Bertelsmeyer.
-Mr. Bertelsmeyer, age 54, has 21 years of experience in the propane industry, including six years as President of Buckeye Gas Products Company, at the time the nation's largest retail propane marketer.
+Mr. Bertelsmeyer, age 55, has 22 years of experience in the propane industry, including six years as President of Buckeye Gas Products Company, at the time the nation's largest retail propane marketer.
 Mr. Bertelsmeyer has served as Chief Executive Officer of Heritage since its formation.
 Mr. Bertelsmeyer began his career with Conoco Inc. where he spent ten years in positions of increasing responsibility in the pipeline and gas products departments.
-Mr. Bertelsmeyer has been a Director of the National Propane Gas Association for the past 21 years.
+Mr. Bertelsmeyer has been a Director of the National Propane Gas Association, (the "Association"), for the past 22 years, and is currently President Elect of the Association.

-- R. C Mills.
-Mr. Mills, age 59, has 38 years of experience in the propane industry.
+R. C. Mills.
+Mr. Mills, age 60, has 39 years of experience in the propane industry.
 Mr. Mills joined Heritage in 1991 as Executive Vice President and Chief Operating Officer.
-Before coming to Heritage, Mr. Mills spent 25 years with Texgas Corporation and its successor, Suburban Propane, Inc. At the time he left Suburban in 1991, Mr. Mills was Vice President of Supply and Wholesale. - G. A. Darr.
-Mr. Darr, age 63, has over 40 years of experience in the propane industry.
+Before coming to Heritage, Mr. Mills spent 25 years with Texgas Corporation and its successor, Suburban Propane, Inc. At the time he left Suburban in 1991, Mr. Mills was Vice President of Supply and Wholesale.

+G. A. Darr.
+Mr. Darr, age 64, has over 40 years of experience in the propane industry.
 Mr. Darr came to Heritage in June 1989, as Director of Corporate Development and was promoted to Vice President, Corporate Development in 1990.
 Prior to joining Heritage, Mr. Darr served for 10 years as Director of Corporate Development with CalGas Corporation and its successor, AmeriGas Propane, Inc. Mr. Darr began his career in the propane division of Phillips Petroleum Company.
-Mr. Darr is a Director of the National Propane Gas Association. - H. Michael Krimbill.
-Before joining Heritage in 1990 as Vice President and Chief Financial Officer, Mr. Krimbill, age 43, was Treasurer of Total Petroleum, Inc. ("Total").
-Total is a publicly traded, fully-integrated oil company located in Denver, Colorado. - J. T. Atkins.
-Mr. Atkins, age 39, is a managing director of Oppenheimer & Co., Inc., investment bankers.
-Prior to his joining Oppenheimer in July of 1995, he held a similar position with the investment banking firm of Houlihan, Lokey, Howard & Zukin, Inc. Mr. Atkins was elected a director October 1, 1996. - Bill W. Byrne.
-Mr. Byrne, age 66, served as Vice President of Warren Petroleum Company, the gas liquids division of Chevron Corporation, from
+Mr. Darr is a Director of the National Propane Gas Association.

+H. Michael Krimbill.
+Before joining Heritage in 1990 as Vice President and Chief Financial Officer, Mr. Krimbill, age 44, was Treasurer of Total Petroleum, Inc. ("Total").
+Total was a publicly traded, fully-integrated oil company located in Denver, Colorado.

+J. T. Atkins.
+Mr. Atkins, age 40, is a managing director of Oppenheimer & Co., Inc., investment bankers.
+Prior to his joining Oppenheimer in July of 1995, he held a similar position with the investment banking firm of Houlihan, Lokey, Howard & Zukin, Inc. Mr. Atkins was elected a director October 1, 1996.
+Bill W. Byrne.
+Mr. Byrne, age 67, served as Vice President of Warren Petroleum Company, the gas liquids division of Chevron Corporation, from 1982-1992.
-1982-1992.
 Since that time Mr. Byrne has served as the principal of Byrne & Associates, L.L.C., a gas liquids consulting group based in Tulsa, Oklahoma.
 Mr. Byrne has been a Director of Heritage since 1992.
 Mr. Byrne is a past president and Director of the National Propane Gas Association.

 John D. Capps.
-Mr. Capps, age 73, served as Executive Vice President of the National Propane Gas Association for 16 years before retiring in 1989.
+Mr. Capps, deceased, served as Executive Vice President of the National Propane Gas Association for 16 years before retiring in 1989.
 Mr. Capps then served as Chief Executive Officer of J.D.
 Capps, Inc., a propane industry executive search firm.
-Mr. Capps has served as a Director of Heritage since 1989.
+Mr. Capps served as a Director of Heritage from 1989 until his death in June, 1997.

 J. Charles Sawyer.
-Mr. Sawyer, age 60, has served as President and Chief Executive Officer of Computer Energy, Inc., a provider of software of the propane industry, since 1981.
-Mr. Sawyer was formerly the Chief Executive Officer of Sawyer Gas Co., a regional propane distributor that was purchased by Heritage in 1991.
+Mr. Sawyer, age 61, has served as President and Chief Executive Officer of Computer Energy, Inc., a provider of software of the propane industry, since 1981.
+Mr. Sawyer was formerly Chief Executive Officer of Sawyer Gas Co., a regional propane distributor that was purchased by Heritage in 1991.
 Mr. Sawyer has served as a director of Heritage since 1991.
 Mr. Sawyer is a past president and Director of the National Propane Gas Association.

-COMPENSATION OF THE GENERAL PARTNER
+COMPENSATION OF THE GENERAL PARTNER.